fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 ### Place Holders

 sq_basement has a '?' for 454 value. to fix this, I have used a holistic approach to see if the other columns would have infirmation to fill these values.
 I made and assumption that,  sq_basement is the differenec between sqft_living and sqft_above.
-I checked this assumption on the available data and confirmed that it is correct so, I fill the entire colums as: sq_basement values = sqft_living -  sqft_above.
+I checked this assumption on the available data and confirmed that it is correct so, I filled the entire colums as: sq_basement values = sqft_living -  sqft_above.

-Then I plot and see the number of 0s are so big  again for the sake of keeping the number of features small, I converted the data 0s and 1s.
+Then I plotted and saw the number of 0s are so big  again for the sake of keeping the number of features small, I converted the data 0s and 1s indicating the house has a basement or not.

+### Correlation

+I checked correlation matrix to see if there is any column that I need to drop.
+There was strong correlation between sqft_above, bathrooms and sqft_living.
+I will drop sqft_above because sqft_living might be more handy for further analysis

+I also checkd the correlation  of all features with the "price" and sorted.

+df.corr()['price'].sort_values(ascending=False)

+The correlation between price and zipcode is negative, so I want to drop zipcode as well.
+​